 Silkworms (also spelled silk worms) are the larval form of the domesticated silk moth, Bombyx mori.
 Native to northern China, the silk moth was domesticated from its progenitor species Bombyx mandarina about 3500 BC.
-Today the silkworm is reliant upon human intervention to reproduce.
-The cocoons of the silk moth are spun by the larva themselves—and the silk fibers are simply unraveled, each cocoon producing between 100-300 meters of fine thread.

 The history of the use of the cocoons of the silkworm species Bombyx to produce cloth suggests that it was in use at least as early as the Longshan period (3500-2000 BC), and perhaps earlier.
 Evidence of silk for this period is only known from a few remnant textile fragments recovered from well-preserved tombs.
 Textual evidence for silk production is found in the Shi Ji, and art depictions of garments.

 The chemistry of silk production involves the synthesis and secretion of fibroin and sericin (silkworm cultivation is often called sericulture) by the insects' glands, which is pushed forward and then pulled out of the spinnerets to form the cocoon filament.
 The caterpillar feeds exclusively on mulberry leaves, which has a latex with very high concentrations of alkaloid sugars, which are toxic to other caterpillars.
 Silkworms are completely dependent on humans for survival, a direct result of artificial selection.
 Other characteristics bred into the domestic caterpillar are a tolerance for huma proximity and handling as well as for excessive crowding.
 More than 1,000 inbred strains are kept worldwide.